 Information about generating financial reports is available in the “A Treasurer’s Report” excerpt from John Paul Dalsimer’s book, Self-Help Accounting: A Guide for the Volunteer Treasurer.
 (Only the excerpt provided has been reviewed).

-More information about the CFO role is available in Russell Romeranz’s article, “Nonprofit CFOs: Visionary Protectors of the Bottom Line, or Myopic Bean Counters?” from The CPA Journal Online.
+More information about the CFO role is available in Russell Pomeranz’s article, “Nonprofit CFOs: Visionary Protectors of the Bottom Line, or Myopic Bean Counters?” from The CPA Journal Online.

 For a brief overview about the prudential concerns regarding the Treasurer’s involvement on an audit committee based on the California Nonprofit Integrity Act, please read the previous post on “Nonprofit Integrity Act – Audit Committee.”
 A guide to the Nonprofit Integrity Act is available here.